lkyc2k/DiscordChatExporter/Readme.md

 > ❔ If you have questions or issues, **please refer to the [wiki](https://github.com/Tyrrrz/DiscordChatExporter/wiki)**.

-> 💬 If you want to chat, **join my [Discord server](https://discord.gg/2SUWKFnHSm)**.

-## Terms of use

-By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:

-- You **condemn Russia and its military aggression against Ukraine**
-- You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
-- You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
-- You **reject false narratives perpetuated by Russian state propaganda**

-To learn more about the war and how you can help, [click here](https://tyrrrz.me).
-Glory to Ukraine! 🇺🇦

 ## Download

 This application comes in two flavors: graphical user interface (**GUI**) and command line interface (**CLI**).